tapafon/SR_Patstrap_support/README.md

 # SR_Patstrap_support
 A free Melon mod for Synth Riders which adds [Patstrap](https://github.com/danielfvm/Patstrap) support to the game.
-Still WIP *(Work In Progress)*, but now it got to useable state.

 How it works?
 It makes your Patstrap vibrate when you walk into the wall, that's it!